Chapel of Our Lady of the Miraculous Medal

+History

-Originally constructed via the imperial decree of King Louis XVIII on 25 March 1813, the chapel was formerly within the Hotel de Châtillon.
+Originally constructed via the imperial decree of King Louis XVIII on 25 March 1813, the chapel was formerly within the former building of the Hotel de Châtillon.
 It was blessed and dedicated to the Sacred Heart of Jesus on 6 August 1815 and served as a part of the motherhouse of the Order of the Daughters of Charity of Saint Vincent de Paul.

-The famed address of the shrine is #140 — Rue du Bac, Paris, France.
-The chapel is reputed to be where the Blessed Virgin Mary allegedly appeared to then religious novice Catherine Labouré in December 1830 and requested the creation of the medal of the "Immaculate Conception" that came to be known as the "Miraculous Medal" by popular demand.
+The famed address of the shrine is 140, Rue du Bac, Paris.
+The chapel is reputed to be where the Blessed Virgin Mary purported apparition to the novice of the Daughters of Charity, Catherine Labouré, in December 1830, and to have requested the creation of the medallion of the Immaculate Conception, which came by popular usage to be known as the Miraculous Medal.

+Pontifical coronation

-Pope Leo XIII granted the venerated Marian image enshrined within a decree of pontifical coronation on 2 March 1897 via the Archbishop of Paris, Cardinal François-Marie-Benjamin Richard and was crowned on 26 July 1897.
-Accordingly, Pope Pius XII granted a decree of coronation for another namesake image venerated in Maastricht, Netherlands on 15 March 1956 which later took place on 27 May of the same year.
+Pope Leo XIII granted the Marian image enshrined within the chapel a Pontifical decree of coronation on 2 March 1897.
+The rite of coronation was executed by the former Archbishop of Paris, Cardinal François-Marie-Benjamin Richard on 26 July 1897.

+Pope Pius XII granted a decree of coronation for a namesake image venerated in the Church of Saint Matthew in Maastricht, Netherlands on 15 March 1956 which later took place on 27 May of the same year.

 Marian apparitions

 The chapel at Rue du Bac, Paris, is the site of a number of apparitions said to have been experienced by Catherine Labouré.
-It was here on three successive days, while praying, that Vincent de Paul showed her his heart three times in a different colour:
+It was here on three successive days, while praying, that Saint Vincent de Paul showed her his heart three times in a different colour: